 Ang Dawa Sherpa, “Dawa,” is a senior trekking guide.
 He also writes about trekking and travel for Musa Masala and shares photos from the trail.

-Ang Diku Sherpa is the Sales Marketing Manager at Peak Promotion Pvt Ltd. She actively promotes tourism and the cultural exchange of ideas in Nepal.
+Ang Diku Sherpa is a Manager at Wongchhu Peak Promotion.
+She actively promotes tourism and the cultural exchange of ideas in Nepal.
 Before moving into the travel industry she was a primary school teacher for two years and worked for one year at the Center for Disabled Children Assistance (CDCA).
 Ang Diku writes for Musa Masala and helps oversee the activities of Musa projects from Kathmandu.

 Kunga Sherpa is the English teacher at the Chyangba Secondary School in Chyangba Village, where he was born.
 He graduated from his studies in management faculty.
 Kunga has also worked as a porter and assistant trekking guide.
 Kunga writes and conducts interviews for Musa Masala.

-Lakpa Sherpa is the daughter of the late Wongchu Sherpa and serves on the board of directors at Peak Promotion Pvt.
-Ltd. She is a true “girl of the Himalayas” and has been working in the tourism sector to help build Nepali society and introduce her country to people around the world.
+Lakpa Sherpa is the daughter of the late Wongchhu Sherpa and Managing Director at Wongchhu Peak Promotion.
+She is a true “girl of the Himalayas” and has been working in the tourism sector to help build Nepali society and introduce her country to people around the world.
 She likes to always think positively and be positive.
 Lakpa writes posts for Musa Masala and helps oversee the activities of Musa projects from Kathmandu.